-In 2005 LakeSPI results for Lake Pokorua provided one of the highest in scores for the Auckland Region, giving a LakeSPI Index of 76% (Table 23).
+In contrast, LakeSPI results for Lake Pokorua in 2005 provided one of the highest scores for the Auckland region, giving a LakeSPI Index of 76% (Table 25).
 At this time egeria was only locally abundant at one surveyed site (Champion and de Winton, 2005) and occasional elsewhere.
-Charophyte meadows and native pondweeds dominated to depths of about 3 m giving an excellent Native Condition score.
-The difference in depth extent for significant vegetation of 3 m in 2005 and between 2.3 and 2.5 m in 2012 translated to a notable reduction in vegetated area in this shallow bowl-like lake.
-It could be that the temporary improvement in lake ecological condition in 2005 was driven by a prior vegetation decline event, with the predominance of native plants reflecting their superior ability to recolonise from seed reserves compared to egeria, which is reliant on vegetative reproduction.
+Charophyte meadows and native pondweeds dominated to depths of about 3 m, contributing to a Native Condition Index of 82%.
+The difference in depth extent for significant vegetation of between 2.8 to 3.2 m in 2005 compared to 2.0 to 2.3 in 2017 and 2.3 and 2.5 m in 2012 translated to a big difference in vegetated area in this shallow bowl-like lake.
+It could be that the temporary improvement in lake ecological condition in 2005 was driven by a prior egeria decline event, with the predominance of native plants reflecting their superior ability to recolonise from seed reserves compared to egeria, which is reliant on vegetative reproduction only.

 In 1950 Cunningham et al. (1953) recorded native pondweeds dominant to between 4 and 6 m depth, with charophytes present to between 2 and 4 m depth.
-Based on this survey a high LakeSPI Index of 97% was generated reflecting native vegetation that covered much of the bed of the lake.
+Based on this survey data a high LakeSPI Index of 97% was generated reflecting native vegetation that covered much of the bed of the lake.
 We also note that the lake maximum depth appeared substantially deeper in 1950.